-A: UAA has an established process for Program Review, as do UAF and UAS.
+A: UAA has an established process for academic program review, as do UAF and UAS.
 The expedited review is based on UAA’s regular process.
 We are sticking closely to UAA’s standard process.

 Q: Shouldn’t faculty have a voice in whether or not to conduct a program review?

-A: Program Review is an institutional process mandated by the Board of Regents.
-The schedule of review has historically been determined by Academic Affairs in consultation with the deans and community campus directors.
+A: Academic program review is an institutional process mandated by the Board of Regents.
+The schedule of review has historically been determined by the Office of Academic Affairs in consultation with the deans and community campus directors.

 Q: Do programs scheduled for regular program review this year need to still do that as well as the expedited process?